 Where to stay on the Amalfi Coast?

-If you’re anything like me, I’m sure you’ve always dreamt about staying in Positano.
+I’m sure you are wondering where to spend 3 nights in Amalfi Coast.
+And if you’re anything like me, I know you’ve always dreamt about staying in Positano.

 The small and colorful village, with villas perched on the hillside, a beach, and plenty of restaurants and terraces to choose from, Positano is also one of the most expensive destinations in Italy.